 How to approach your manager to ask for full-time remote working

 Be clear on all of the details of the request before you approach them.
 Before you go to talk to them, you need to have a plan in place that you can present to them, in order to provide them with a convincing case.
 It shows you have really thought it all through and that you are serious about this.
 And that it isn’t just about being ‘lazy’ wanting to work from home.
 Some of the things to consider are:

 — Connecting remotely to the work’s network.
-Do you need to have anything like a VPN in place and what are the steps that you’d need to take in order to make this happen?
+Do you need to have good security, such as VPN, in place, and what are the steps that you’d need to take in order to make this happen?

 — Are there any specific tools, equipment, or software that you need to have at home in order to get your job done?
 If this is the case, how will you access it all?